This article shows you how to modify Default Folders, Sign-Up as an Organization, and adjust Login Profiles.

 Create a New Organization With Sign-Up

-Let's use Sign-Up to create an Organization, which is more common than creating an Individual Account before Migrating to an Organization, as described in prior Walkthroughs, Introduction and Preparation and, Migrate to an Organization.
+Let's use Sign-Up to create an Organization, which is more common than creating an Individual Account before Migrating to an Organization, as described in prior Walkthroughs, Provision Test Accounts and, Migrate to an Organization.

 Rename Profiles to Align Ongoing Proceedings